Breathe Better with Whole-Home Air Filtration in Edmonton

 There are a couple of electronic filtering systems you can install in your home.

 An electrostatic filter uses magnetically charged material to attract.
 These washable filters are 97 percent effective at removing tiny particles from your home’s air.
-Plus, they're also 30 times more effective than ordinary filters.
+Plus, they're also 30 times more effective than everyday filters.

-An electronic air cleaner involves a high-voltage magnetic charge to catch particles.
+An electronic air cleaner involves a high-voltage magnetic charge to trap particles.

 Some can eliminate the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
 And reduce ozone, a known lung irritant, created elsewhere in your home.